-Before developing the serious health condition of type 2 diabetes, a person will almost always have pre-diabetes beforehand.
-But pre-diabetes is a condition without symptoms, meaning that many people can have it without even knowing it.
-Left unchecked, pre-diabetes can lead to full-blown type 2 diabetes, heart disease and stroke.
-Luckily, pre-diabetes can be diagnosed with a simple test, and treatment can prevent many health problems and complications.
-Here's what you need to know to control pre-diabetes before it gets control of you.
+Before developing the serious health condition of type 2 diabetes, a person will almost always have prediabetes first.
+But prediabetes is a condition without symptoms, meaning that many people can have it without even knowing it.
+Left unchecked, prediabetes can lead to full-blown type 2 diabetes, which increase the risk of heart disease and stroke.
+Luckily, prediabetes can be diagnosed with a simple test, and treatment can prevent many health problems and complications.
+Here's what you need to know to control prediabetes before it gets control of you.

 Who's at Risk?

 Over 50 million Americans over the age of 20 have prediabetes, according to the American Diabetes Association.
 If you have any of the risk factors for type 2 diabetes, including uncontrollable factors like age and race, and/or controllable risk factors like obesity and physical inactivity, then you are also at risk for prediabetes.

 Most of the time, prediabetes is asymptomatic (shows no symptoms), but some people will experience some general diabetes symptoms like extreme thirst, frequent urination, fatigue and/or blurred vision.